 Changes in Law or Beneficiary Circumstances

 The Special Co-Trustee may, from time to time, amend my Trust Agreement, including any sub-trust created hereunder, to address changes in federal or state law, or other circumstances which may affect my Trust and its beneficiaries or to delete provisions rendered obsolete due to changes in law or beneficiary circumstances.
-In exercising such power, the Special Co-Trustee shall consider the overall best interest of the present and future beneficiaries and shall be guided by what the Special Co-Trustee believes, in his or her discretion, would have been my intent in light of such changed circumstances.
+In exercising such power, the Special Co-Trustee shall consider the overall best interest of the present and future beneficiaries and shall be guided by what the Special Co-Trustee believes.
+Before making any changes, the special co-trustee will explain to the trustees and the beneficiaries the need for the changes that need to be made.
+If there is disagreement, the person/trustee/beneficiary disagreeing must present his/her case based on research as detailed in section I (Resolution of Disputes).

 Repeal of Federal Death Taxes